marvinthang/cs2100-visualizer/README.md

 Similarly, for Karnaugh maps, students may be able to see the final simplified expression, but still not fully understand why certain groups are valid, why groups wrap around, or how a group becomes a Boolean term.

-CS2100 Visualizer aims to make these hidden processes visible.
+CS2100 Visualizer makes these hidden steps visible.
 Instead of only reading diagrams, students can interact with instructions, signals, memory, registers, K-map cells, groups, and solver output directly.

 ---

 # 2. Vision

-CS2100 Visualizer is intended to become a unified learning tool for core CS2100 topics.
+CS2100 Visualizer is a study tool for core CS2100 topics.

 The current app focuses on three learning modules: